-- 1 Set up Kerberos realm & Key Distribution Center (KDC) for Active Directory, if not already configured (ksetup). - NOTE: Ensure a robust NTP and DNS infrastructure to avoid issues with clock drift & reverse lookup. - 2 Create Active Directory users for each CMC, configured to use Kerberos DES encryption but not pre-authentication. - 3 Register the CMC users to the Key Distribution Center with Ktpass (this also outputs a key to upload to the CMC).
+Set up Kerberos realm & Kev Distribution Center (KDC) for Active 1 Directory, if not already configured (ksetup).

+NOTE: Ensure a robust NTP and DNS infrastructure to avoid issues with clock drift & reverse lookup.

+- 2 Create Active Directory users for each CMC, configured to use Kerberos DES encryption but not pre-authentication. - 3 Register the CMC users to the Key Distribution Center with Ktpass (this also outputs a key to upload to CMC).

-Configuring the CMC
+Configuring CMC